GwenTastic/Twee-File-Splitter/index.md

 After you selected an Input file, it will read the Passage names and Tags and add them in the lists on the right side.

-> ```When you have a Separation Rule open you can quickly add/remove a Passage name or Tag to the Separation Rule using the Listboxes on the right.```
+<blockquote class="info">When you have a Separation Rule open you can quickly add/remove a Passage name or Tag to the Separation Rule using the Listboxes on the right.<blockquote>

 You can alter Separation Tools by clicking on the Listbox Item on the left, add new ones by clicking the Button "New Rule" under the Listbox for the Separation Rules.